kndrsh/Python--Budgeting-Data/README.md

  In this project I created a Python script for analyzing the financial records of a company.
 I examined a csv file called budget_data.csv with a python script to answer some questions I had.

-create a Python script that analyzes the records to calculate each of the following:
+The Python script  analyzes the records to calculate each of the following:

   * The total number of months included in the dataset